 Basic Fishing Requirements

 Similar to real life, there is not much to gain by fishing in a small puddle.
-You need to have a wide enough water body to have any chances of catching a fish.
-However too wide does not equate to lots of fish.
+You need to have a wide enough water body to have any chance of catching a fish.
+However, being too wide does not equate to lots of fish.

-The body of the liquid needs to be at least 75 tiles wide to be able to fish in it.
+The body of the liquid needs to be at least 75 tiles wide to fish in it.
 The recommended size for fishing is the 1000-tile ocean.
 You might even receive a similar quest from the angler soon.

-That said, there are certain requirements you must adhere to in order to obtain a decent yield.
-These include the very basics that are the prerequisites to initiating fishing in Terraria.
+That said, there are certain requirements you must adhere to obtain a decent yield.
+These include the basics that are the prerequisites to initiating fishing in Terraria.

 Factors Affecting Crate Drop Chance

 Terraria features an intricate but complex fishing system to make it feel as realistic as possible.
 There are three basic conditions that determine the quality of the drops from the fishing, all of them are listed below:

 - The Fishing Power of the Fishing Pole.

 - The Bait Power of the Bait used